ChristianAA/robot-framework-example/README.md

 # Robot Framework example

-This repository contains the base setup of a functional user interface testing project, using Robot Framework
+This repository contains the base setup of an UI testing project, using Robot Framework

-A simple test for finding results in DuckDuckGo is used as example
+A simple search in DuckDuckGo to check that results are displayed is used as example

 # Requirements